White House insiders to talk about Trump's actions on Jan. 6

 Pottinger took a much more roundabout path to the White House than Matthews.

 His father, John Stanley Pottinger, served as an assistant attorney general under Presidents Richard Nixon and Gerald Ford.
-He studied China in college, then moved to the country to work as a reporter for Reuters and The Wall Street Journal.
+Matthew Pottinger studied China in college, then moved to the country to work as a reporter for Reuters and The Wall Street Journal.

 But in 2005, he joined the Marines.
 Explaining his unusual decision, Pottinger wrote an essay saying that “living in China also shows you what a nondemocratic country can do to its citizens.”